Growing fruit trees in pots or patio containers has a number of benefits:

 There are several approaches to choosing fruit tree varieties for growing in containers and patio pots.
 The most common approach is to use very-dwarfing rootstocks, which will keep the size of the tree down to less than 2m / 6ft or so.
 In the case of apples this is readily achieved using the excellent M27 rootstock.
 Click here for a list of our current stock of M27 apple trees.

 A more recent approach is to use more vigorous rootstocks than are traditionally used for patio fruit trees, relying on the container itself to restrict the root size.
 This approach has an advantage that the tree may survive a bit longer if you forget to water it (but it will still need much more attention than a tree in open ground).
-M9, M26, and MM106 are all useful for container growing, but M26 is probably the best compromise as unlike MM106 it can cope with being over-watered as well as under-watered.
+M9, M26, and MM106 are all useful for container growing, but M26 is probably the best compromise as unlike MM106 it can cope, to some extent, with being over-watered as well as under-watered.
 This approach is perhaps more suitable if you want a more substantial tree than the usual patio-container tree, e.g. to grow in a large planter.

 Another approach is to choose fruit tree varieties which are slow-growing and/or not vigorous.
 In these cases you could use a more vigorous rootstock than the very-dwarfing rootstocks usually selected for patio-grown fruit trees.
 Some slow-growing apple tree varieties to consider are: Adam's Pearmain, Court Pendu Plat, Egremont Russet, and Sunset.
 We also sometimes have Nectarella nectarine trees, and Garden Lady peach trees available.
 These are both naturally slow-growing varieties even when using the vigorous St. Julien rootstock.
-Click here for a list of varieties suitable for growing in containers.

 In all cases the tree will need to be regularly watered and fed.